Risk assessments & workplace inspections in Alberta

 - Issuing orders

-We can help you with understanding, preventing, accommodating or appealing a workplace inspection.
+We can help you with workplace risk assessments and with understanding, accommodating or appealing a workplace inspection.

-Give our helpline a call so our health and safety experts can assist you with issues pertaining to workplace inspections, or other health and safety issues.
+Give our helpline a call so our health and safety experts can assist you with issues pertaining to risk assessments, workplace inspections, or other health and safety issues.
 Contact our helpline at 1-888-207-0657.